CoyPan/react-scroll-to-show-cb/README.md

 - **Functional react component** is **not** supported.

 - If given an Array, every element of the array should be the same type(the same html element or the same react component);

+## note
+If you change the children of react-scroll-to-show-cb, including replacing a child 、adding a child or removing a child, the react-scroll-to-show-cb will not work anymore. **Pay attention to this!**